-The area is primarily residential as there are no commercial, industrial or other non-residential uses in the immediate one block radius around this site.
+The applicant is not requesting a rezoning for commercial, industrial, or other non-residential uses.
+The area is primarily residential as there are no commercial, industrial, or other non-residential uses within 500 feet of the subject property.

 Preliminary Concurrency